-His music has been performed across the world including Dublin’s National Concert Hall, Glasgow City Halls, Salem Artworks in New York and the Belfast International Festival at Queen’s.
-In 2015 he was co-commissioned by sound festival and R-Space gallery to collaborate with Dominika Mayovich to create an interactive sound/art installation.
+He has received international performances including the RTÉ NSO in Dublin’s National Concert Hall, Glasgow City Halls, Salem Artworks in New York and the Belfast International Festival at Queen’s and has received commissions from Cottiers Chamber Project and Lorimer Productions for Cappella Nova and co-commissioned by sound festival and R-Space gallery to collaborate with Dominika Mayovich to create an interactive sound/art installation.

-He has composed the music for a BBC 4 documentary on Artemisia Gentileschi presented by Michal Palin, to be broadcast Christmas 2015, and has scored two feature films (Anna Unbound and The Loudest Sound) and a short (Edward).
+He composed the music for The End of the Game, Michael Palin’s Quest for Artemisia, broadcast on BBC 4 during Christmas 2015, and has scored two feature films (Anna Unbound and The Loudest Sound).

 Matthew is a member of the Contemporary Music Centre in Dublin, where all his music is housed, and programmes and produces The Night With…